pavannayakanti/ocp4-training/training-plan.md

   - Explore projects, users
   - Deploy a sample app (nginx)
 - ✅ **Why local?**
-  - Every student can install on their laptop.
+  - Every trainee can install on their laptop.
   - No dependency on internet/cloud resources.
   - Good for individual experimentation.